dimitrit/pal2-am9511/review/pcbway-review.md

 As expected, the charge for shipping was the largest component of the overall cost.
 As a resident of United States, there were also cost components for VAT and tariffs.

+My experience with PCBWay's PCB Prototyping service was exceptional, and I will order from them again for future projects.

 ![Unboxing Photo 1](unbox-1.jpg)
 ![Unboxing Photo 2](unbox-2.jpg)
 ![Unboxing Photo 3](unbox-3.jpg)